tobychui/zoraxy/README.md

 # Download the release binary from Github release
 wget {binary executable link from release page}
-wget {web.tar.gz link from release page}

 # Set permission.
 Change this if required
 sudo chmod 775 -R ./

 # Start zoraxy to see if the downloaded arch is correct.
-If yes, you should
-# see it start unzipping
 ./zoraxy

 # After the unzip done, press Ctrl + C to kill it
 # Rename it to valid arozos subservice binary format
 mv ./zoraxy zoraxy_linux_amd64

-# If you are using SBCs with different CPU arch
+# If you are using SBCs with different CPU arch, use the following names
-mv ./zoraxy zoraxy_linux_arm
+# mv ./zoraxy zoraxy_linux_arm
-mv ./zoraxy zoraxy_linux_arm64
+# mv ./zoraxy zoraxy_linux_arm64

 # Restart arozos
 sudo systemctl restart arozos